 How many National Parks are in Texas?

-There are 14 National Parks in Texas.
-This includes 2 major National Parks and 12 Park Units:
+There are 2 major National Parks in Texas (Big Bend and Guadalupe Mountains), plus 12 Park Units:

 - Alibates Flint Quarries National Monument